Lovely-Sim-Racing/lovely-streamdeck-icons/README.md

 <h1 align="center">Lovely Stream Deck Icons</h1>

 <p align="center">
-A collection of icons for use with your Elgato Stream Deck.
+A collection of <strong>140 Lovely Icons</strong> for use with your Elgato Stream Deck.
 </p>

 <br/>